 Recommendations on plugins for hosted shopping platforms

 With hosted platforms, you do not need to install a bridge to add a store.
-Instead of FTP credentials, you use different parameters that are specific for each shopping cart.
-This makes developing a plugin for hosted shopping carts much easier.
+Instead of FTP credentials, you use different parameters that are specific for each shopping platform.
+This makes developing a plugin for hosted shopping platforms much easier.

 After developing the plugin, you will receive an accessToken that you should pass on to API2Cart so that stores could get added automatically.